Skip to main content

 Google Hasn't Indexed Your Website Yet

 Not every new website is automatically indexed by Google.
 Your website may not yet be listed in Google's database if it is new.
-When a website is created, Google’s search bots need to crawl and analyze it before adding it to search results.
+When a website is created, Google's search bots need to crawl and analyse it before adding it to search results.
 This process may take a few days or even weeks, depending on different factors such as your website's structure and activity.

 To check if your website is indexed, go to Google and type the website name.
 If no results appear, it means Google hasn't indexed your site yet.
 Go to Google Search Console and submit your website to correct this.
 You can track the performance of your website using this free service from Google.
 Use the "URL Inspection" tool, paste your website link, and request indexing.
 Regularly publishing fresh and relevant content can help speed up the indexing process.